GiorgioZacharo/Trireme/README.md

 ```shell
 bash install.sh [flags]
 ```
+## AccelSeeker Analysis Passes

 All necessary files containing the analysis passes need to be copied to the LLVM9 source tree of HPVM.

     ./bootstrap_AS_passes.sh

 LLVM9 can then be recompiled using make and a new Shared Object (SO) should be created in order to load the AccelSeeker passes.

-    cd "hpvm/hpvm/build" && make
+    cd hpvm/hpvm/build && make

 # Usage

-For testing, audio decoder https://github.com/adsc-hls/synthesizable_h264 synthesizable version by Xinheng Liu et al of University of Illinois at Urbana-Champaign is used.
+For testing, audio decoder https://github.com/ILLIXR/audio_pipeline from the [ILLIXR](https://github.com/ILLIXR/ILLIXR), the Illinois Extended Reality testbed, of University of Illinois at Urbana-Champaign is used.
+The audio pipeline is responsible for both recording and playing back spatialized audio for XR.

-    cd h264_decoder
+    cd audioDecoding

 ### 1) Collect dynamic profiling information and generate the annotated  Intermediate Representation (IR) files.

     cd sim

-We make sure that the LLVM lines in "Makefile_AccelSeeker" point to the path of the LLVM8 build and lib directory:
+We make sure that the LLVM lines in "Makefile_AccelSeeker" point to the path of the LLVM9 build and lib directory:

     BIN_DIR_LLVM=path/to/llvm/build/bin
     LIB_DIR_LLVM=path/to/llvm/build/lib